-Posted below is part 3 of a column I wrote for RenewAmerica in 2011.
+Posted below is part 3 of a series I wrote for RenewAmerica in 2011.
 In it I revealed that religious syncretism (a blending of many different belief systems) had virtually reshaped the visible Church.
 I wasn’t alone in pointing out this fact.
 There were many others in the online apologetics and discernment ministries who were sounding the alarm.
 In light of what is going on in many churches, it is clear that the warning cry of “discerners” has been largely ignored and now the visible church is in considerable disarray.
 Not only were we not listened to, we’ve been marginalized, and in some cases hated, for exposing the apostasy that has changed the face of evangelicalism.

 The dismantling of historic, orthodox, biblical Christianity has continued at break-neck speed to the point where the visible Church has become a haven for hirelings and goats who’ve set about butting the sheep out the church’s back door.